socketsupply/sockets.sh/src/docs/faq.md

 ### What is Socket?
 Is it a framework or a tool?
 Is it a service?

-Socket Supply Co. builds and maintains a free and open source Runtime that helps web developers build apps for any OS, desktop and mobile.
+Socket Supply Co. builds and maintains a free and open source Runtime that helps web developers build apps for any OS, desktop, and mobile.
 You can use plain old HTML, CSS, and JavaScript, as well as your favorite front-end libraries for example React, Svelte, and Vue.

 A core feature of Socket Runtime is its p2p capabilities.
 Our runtime exposes primitives needed for building peer-to-peer and local-first applications, such as Bluetooth, UDP, and robust file system access.
 Our p2p component allows developers to create apps where users can communicate directly, without the Cloud, it doesn’t require any servers at all, and even works when people are offline.